sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupproductkey.md

 If you are using a Volume License Multiple Activation Key (MAK), you must specify it in the `ProductKey` setting.
 If you preinstall Windows under a volume license agreement, consult your specific license agreement to determine the number of installations permitted per product key.
-For more information about product keys, see [Work with Product Keys and Activation](http://go.microsoft.com/fwlink/?LinkId=206615) in the Windows® Assessment and Deployment Kit (Windows ADK) Technical Reference.
+For more information about product keys, see [Work with Product Keys and Activation](http://go.microsoft.com/fwlink/?LinkId=206615) in the Windows Assessment and Deployment Kit (Windows ADK) Technical Reference.

 ## Comparison of Product Key Settings